kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-One more thing: once you're done sending, we can exit the process, the worker is not needed anymore.
+One more thing: once you're done sending, you can exit the process; the worker is not needed anymore.
-We You change our handle_message function to return a `Result<bool>` instead telling the main loop whether it should exit or not.
+Change your `handle_message` function to return a `Result<bool>` instead telling the main loop whether it should exit or not.

 ```rust
 fn handle_message(